1. Making your first figure

 Start a new figure by creating an instance of this class:

-different methods can be called on it.
+as a method on the class.
 This example will use the

-pygmt.Figure.coast method, which can be used to create a map without any other methods, modules or external
+can be used to create a map without any other methods, modules or external

-coast method plots the coastlines, borders, and bodies of water using a database
+coast method plots the coastlines, borders, and bodies of water

 First, a region for the figure must be selected.
 This example will plot some